-- Work with the Public Sector Committee of the BC Federation of Labour to ensure that all affiliates involved in the 2010 round of public sector bargaining in BC develop a co-ordinated approach to bargaining that secures the best possible mandate for free collective bargaining in 2010. - Use the Policy Table to inform the research and communications agenda in support of bargaining to ensure sufficient preparation for the 2010 round of bargaining. - Lobby MLAs and MPs for adequate funding for the public post-secondary education system and for policies that protect the professional integrity and working conditions of post-secondary educators and the quality of public post-secondary education. - Work with FPSE Standing Committees to develop strategies that identify ways to strengthen our current collective agreements in the areas of employment security, improved benefits, effective protection for nonregular faculty, better provisions for work-life balance, and meaningful equity policies and procedures. - Work with the other College Pension Plan partners to address the lack of sufficient funding for inflation protection.
+- Work with the Public Sector Committee of the BC Federation of Labour to ensure that all affiliates involved in public sector bargaining in BC maintain a coordinated approach that secures the best possible outcomes and reinforces the value of free collective bargaining across all parts of the public sector. - Use the Policy Table process to advance our call for better funding within the post-secondary education system, greater collaboration amongst public post-secondary institutions and greater use of those institutions for the delivery of publicly funded training programs. - Lobby MLAs and MPs for proper funding of public post-secondary education and for policies that protect the professional integrity and working conditions of post-secondary educators and the quality of public post-secondary education. - Work with FPSE Standing Committees to develop strategies that identify ways to strengthen our current collective agreements in the areas of employment security, improved benefits, effective protection for nonregular faculty, better provisions for work-life balance, and meaningful equity policies and procedures. - Work with the other College Pension Plan partners to address the lack of sufficient funding for inflation protection and the restoration of health and welfare benefits. - Work to support bargaining cooperation and coordination between and amongst locals and groups of locals.